kboubakri/particle_filter/README.md

 [very well documented article](https://share.cocalc.com/share/7557a5ac1c870f1ec8f01271959b16b49df9d087/Kalman-and-Bayesian-Filters-in-Python/12-Particle-Filters.ipynb?viewer=share) to implement a Sampling Importance Resampling filter algorithm as explained in the [previous section](#how-does-a-particle-filter-works-).

-- **utils.py** : This file is used to store classes or functions that can be used in several files and that are more of helpers than real abstractions.
+- **utils.py** : This file is used to store classes or functions that can be used in several files and that are more helpers than real abstractions of concepts.
 In this project, the utils file only contains the implementation of the position(x,y,&theta;) and its dedicated functions.
 I still wanted to make it a separate file as it is a often a file that grow during a project.